Personal loans

 Here’s how BHG can help:

 Plus, making consistent on-time payments on credit products like personal loans can actually improve your score over time.
+Most borrowers who consolidate debt through BHG Financial improve their FICO score by 30 points or more within a few months of funding.*

 While paying off a loan or credit card often helps improve your credit score, it’s possible that you could see your credit score drop temporarily after fulfilling your payment obligations.
 Typically, the long-term impact of paying off debt is positive.
-For example, if you pay off a loan and it closes, your credit mix may change, or your length of credit history might shorten if it was one of your oldest accounts.
-However, the benefits of being debt-free and improving your credit utilization generally outweigh any minor temporary dips.

 The three national credit reporting agencies—Equifax, Experian, and TransUnion—now let you check your credit report at each of the agencies once a week.
 You can request free copies of your report at AnnualCreditReport.com.
 Reviewing your reports at least once a year, and ideally every few months, is good practice to ensure accuracy and monitor your credit health.